NadeemNicoR/TeamProjects/reports/week03.md

 - Catch-Up meeting.
 #### 3.2 Goals:

-- Use of the Stand-up meeting format as a communication med, and as a way to keep track on team activities.
+- Use of the Stand-up meeting format as a communication med, and as a way to keep track of team activities.
-- Get a clear set of requirements on the meeting with the client.
+- Get a clear set of requirements from the meeting with the client.
 - Write the first set of user stories.

 ### __Section 4:__

+Agenda for the meeting with the TA.

+#### 4.1 As a Customer

+Problem description: (10 minutes)
+- Explanation of the problem.
+- Questions about the problem.

+#### 4.2 As a mentor:

+Questions about project: (5 minutes)
+- Is it better to start with a mockup of one functionality or a user interface?
+- There must be always working software or mockup presentations are allowed?
+- Should we have user cases/stories after the first meeting?